DesignSparkRS/aq-device/docs/configuration.rst

 Try to pick something unique for the :code:`friendlyname`.
 This is not essential, but will be helpful in debugging any issues and when it comes to organising collaborative projects.

-The :code:`location` should be set to e.g. "kitchen" or "livingroom" etc. A taxonomy has been created and for details, see the Air Quality Project Taxonomy.
+The :code:`location` should be set to e.g. "kitchen" or "livingroom" etc. A taxonomy has been created and for details, see the :doc:`Air Quality Project Taxonomy <dsdocs:aq/taxonomy>`.
 Please be sure to pick a location from this list, so as to avoid having multiple different labels in use for the same location, which will be important when it comes to interpreting data.

 The :code:`latitude` and :code:`longitude` should be set according to the geolocation.
 While there are no plans to show data from individual sensors at private residences in public dashboards, you may still decide that you are not comfortable with disclosing your precise location.
 In which case it is suggested to use the coordinates for the end of the street or perhaps the nearest town.
 However, it is important that the configured and actual location are not too far apart, otherwise this may compromise the usefulness of data gathered.